 Priority 1 (High) Fundamental control weaknesses that require immediate attention by management to action and mitigate significant exposure to risk.
-Priority 2 (Medium) Priority 3 (Low) the value for money of the review area.
+Priority 2 (Medium) Control weakness that still represent an exposure to risk and need to be addressed within a reasonable period.
+Priority 3 (Low) Although control weaknesses are considered to be relatively minor and low risk, still provides an opportunity for improvement.
+May also apply to areas considered to be of best practice that can improve for example the value for money of the review area.